nodestream-proj/nodestream/docs/docs/guides/creating-your-own-interpretation.md

 As you might imagine, this isn't particularly interesting.
 But, the `name="memoize_negative"` might have caught your eye.
 `Interpretation`s are part of a unique registry.
 The `alias` property corresponds with the `type` property that is covered in the [Interpreter Reference](../reference/interpreter.md) section.
-Functionally, all other keys in the object are forwarded to this classes constructor.
+Functionally, all other keys in the object are forwarded to this class's constructor.

 Given that, let's consider our `MemoizeNegativeProperty` class.
 That implies that we could write down a constructor like this: